-Our preliminary view is that there are likely to be public benefits from the Proposed Arrangements as collective bargaining would likely reduce some of the transaction costs associated with growers contracting with Inghams.
+66. We consider that there would likely be public benefits from the Proposed Arrangements as collective bargaining would likely reduce some of the transaction costs associated with growers contracting with Inghams.
 However, the savings are unlikely to be as high as those estimated by the Applicant.